absmach/magistrala-docs/docs/twins.md

 ## Notifications

 Every twin and states related operation publishes notifications _via_ the message broker.
-To fully understand what follows, please read about [Mainflux messaging][messaging] capabilities and utilities.
+To fully understand what follows, please read about [Magistrala messaging][messaging] capabilities and utilities.

-In order to pick up this notifications, you have to create a Mainflux channel before you start the twins service and inform the twins service about the channel by means of the environment variable, like this:
+In order to pick up this notifications, you have to create a Magistrala channel before you start the twins service and inform the twins service about the channel by means of the environment variable, like this:

 ```bash
 export MF_TWINS_CHANNEL_ID=f6894dfe-a7c9-4eef-a614-637ebeea5b4c